Explore expert tips on how to find affordable home insurance in San Francisco, California.

 Homeowners insurance rates in San Francisco vary from one insurance company to another.
 The most inexpensive home insurance in San Francisco comes from Mercury, which offers average annual rates of just $542 per year.
 This is more favorable than the city’s average home insurance premium of $851.

-Below you'll find a list of the cheapest home insurance companies in San Francisco, California to help you start your search.
+Below you'll find a list of the most affordable insurance companies in San Francisco, California to help you start your search.
+We encourage you to also check which home insurance carriers ranked best for customer satisfaction.

 Your chosen amount of homeowners coverage impacts the insurance premiums you pay.
 In San Francisco, carrying $200K dwelling coverage costs an average of $544, while carrying additional coverage up to $400K costs $1,239/year.